kirbycool/thanx-docs/source/includes/sso/_intro.md

 the `POST /oauth/token` endpoint described below.
 User is now authenticated with the Thanx system through the returned access token.

+### Legal Requirements

-Note that the following notice with links to the Thanx Privacy Policy and Terms of Service must be displayed in the user experience where a user signs up.
+The following notice with links to the Thanx Privacy Policy and Terms of Service must be displayed in the user experience where a user signs up.

 **By signing up you agree to our